heycarsten/lcbo-api/doc/lcboapi-proposed.md

 ## Additional thoughts

 The conductor design I proposed is very synchronous.
 This was just how I was thinking at the time, it probably makes more sense to allow 3rd party nodes to report back whenever they want.
 The concept of a Dataset in LCBO API is based on a crawl beginning and ending, that could still be a thing, the concept of a "snapshot" but I feel like people who want that would really want to register as a 3rd party. :thinking: Something to consider.

+## Modelling changes

+I have lots of ideas here, but ultimately products need to be normalized somehow.
+UPC, name+producer, etc. Solvable problems for sure, big problems too.
+The current modelling will not support this.
+Multiple retail locations from multiple retailers selling the same products at different prices, etc. All of this will have to be considered and accommidated for, and presented in a very straight-forward way to consumers of the API.

 ## Does this interest you / excited you?